 Omnisend is a marketing automation platform designed to handle email marketing, automation, and SMS for e-Commerce businesses that seek to improve their revenue.
 Its proposition includes various automation workflows dedicated to online stores, from simple autoresponders to more complex workflows.

 Omnisend offers unique features like scratch cards, gift boxes, push notifications, and integration with Facebook and Google ads.
-Its intuitive automation editor and innovative templates – most of them e-commerce specific – help you drive returning customers and decrease cart abandonment rates.
+Its intuitive automation editor and innovative templates – most of them e-commerce specific – help drive returning customers and decrease cart abandonment rates.

 Omnisend allows you to combine buyer purchasing history and social media interactions through its ad retargeting option on Facebook and Google.
 You can use the data generated from this process and its intelligent segmentation options to create personalised email campaigns.
 You can integrate this ESP with popular e-commerce platforms like Shopify or Bigcommerce.